olivermanz/ttn-java-model/README.md

 # MapperFactory
 A Jackson Mapper known to work can be obtained by using the Factory provided with this model.
-If want to generate your own : it is a good idea to set FAIL_ON_UNKNOWN_PROPERTIES to false since there maybe additional fields that I did not catch while building the model.
+If you want to generate your own : it is a good idea to set FAIL_ON_UNKNOWN_PROPERTIES to false since there maybe additional fields that I did not catch while building the model.